isadorasophia/distributed-systems-tasks/test2/README.md

 The results reflect the numbers for ```N=100``` for each machine (totalizing 200 processes) and ```K=2```.
 Each of the numbers presented refers to the machine, i.e. there were 1024 rumors sent from machine **A** and 727 from machine **B**.

-The performance improved in the sense that tbe simulation scaled much better, since there was the double number of cores that the processes could be parallelized.
+The performance improved in the sense that the simulation scaled much better, since there was the double number of cores that the processes could be parallelized.